dimsob/chrisbanes.github.io/_posts/2016-02-22-appcompat-vector.markdown

 Right, so you want to use a vector asset in your app and your minSdkVersion is < 21.
 Great!
 First check the asset works on a API 21+ device, just as a sanity check.

-### OK, so how do I use it?

-There are two ways to use vector resources in AppCompat which work back to API 7+:

 ### AppCompatImageView

 So you probably know that AppCompat 'injects' its own widgets in place of many framework widgets.
 This allows it to perform tinting and other backporty things.
 We've added support for VectorDrawableCompat here too with the new `app:srcCompat` attribute.
 You can safely use srcCompat for non-vector assets too.